10 weeks pregnant with multiples

 People carrying multiples will have a greater amount of healthcare visits and ultrasounds than those who are pregnant with singletons.
 These visits are to ensure you and your babies are healthy!
 Multiples may pose a higher risk of certain complications, so it’s essential to attend all scheduled appointments and follow your provider’s guidelines closely.

 It’s not just your imagination if you feel like your morning sickness symptoms are amplified.
-The American College of Obstetricians and Gynecologists reports multiple pregnancies bring about more severe symptoms of nausea, fatigue, and breast tenderness.
+The American College of Obstetricians and Gynecologists reports that multiple pregnancies bring about more severe symptoms of nausea, fatigue, and breast tenderness.
 Luckily, your symptoms should begin to wane after the first trimester, and you’ve almost reached that milestone.
 You’ve got this!

 Reviewed by the Ovia Health Clinical Team